ICME 2026 APS Challenge

 ๐ Evaluation Criteria

-As this is a multi-class classification task, performance will be evaluated using Accuracy, Precision, Recall, and F1-score.
-Accuracy and F1-score will serve as the primary ranking metric.
+As this is a multi-class classification task, performance will be evaluated using Accuracy, Precision (macro), Recall (macro), and F1-score (macro).
+Accuracy and F1-score (macro) will serve as the primary ranking metric.

 Evaluation Metrics